-Benesch was selected by the Tennessee Department of Transportation (TDOT) to study three urban interchanges along I-124 in downtown Chattanooga, Tennessee.
-These interchanges provide access to the central business district of the city, as well as various tourist attractions such as the Tennessee Aquarium, Chattanooga Convention Center, the Chattanooga Look-Outs baseball stadium and the corporate headquarters of Blue-Cross Blue-Shield of Tennessee.
-The system constructed in the late 1960’s has several operational deficiencies and no longer provides an adequate level of service for the community.
+The I-124 interchanges located in downtown Chattanooga provide access to the central business district of the city.
+They also allow for access to various tourist attractions such as the Tennessee Aquarium, Chattanooga Convention Center, the Chattanooga Look-Outs baseball stadium and the corporate headquarters of Blue-Cross Blue-Shield of Tennessee.
+The existing system constructed in the late 1960’s had several operational deficiencies and no longer provided an adequate level of service for the community.

 At the time of construction, this project was the single largest let project in TDOT’s history at $126 million.
 Benesch’s engineers are part of the project’s CEI team working closely with the contractor and TDOT to construct the project.